Transcranial-Solutions/ICONProject/vote_analysis/03_icon_in_numbers/README.md

 This also requires two data points for comparison - e.g) 2020-20 vs 2020-21 (weekly comparison)

+'1_icon_community_webscraping.py' is not included in the one-click graph generator, so this will need to be done separately, but this is available for anyone to see at icon.community website

 Please feel free to ask questions if you have any.

 email: transcranial.solutions@gmail.com